leanprover/vscode-lean4/vscode-lean4/media/guide-documentation.md

 ## Books
 If you want to learn Lean 4, choose one of the following introductory books based on your background.
-If you are getting stuck or have any questions, click on the 'Questions and Troubleshooting' step below.
+If you are getting stuck or have any questions, click on the 'Questions and Troubleshooting' step at the bottom on the left side.

 - [Functional Programming in Lean](https://lean-lang.org/functional_programming_in_lean/)
   The standard introduction for using Lean 4 as a general-purpose programming language.